 Equipment

-The Charcuterie Board itself can come in all shapes and sizes.
-You can find pretty boards, and accessories at stores like Home Goods, Amazon, Target.
+The board itself can come in all shapes and sizes.
+You can find pretty boards, and accessories at stores like Home Goods, Amazon, Target, and even at local dollar stores.
 We've listed some ideas below.

 - Charcuterie Board

-- Rectangular Charcuterie Board - We use a large butcher block for large gatherings, and smaller sizes for snacks.
+- Rectangular Charcuterie Board - We use a large butcher block or wooden board for large gatherings, and smaller sizes for snacks.

 - Round Charcuterie Board